-&lt;sup>15 Recommendation 7 is applicable to all current and future successor resolutions to S/RES/1737 (2006).
-At the time of issuance of this Interpretive Note, (February 2012), the successor resolutions to resolution 1737 (2006) are: resolution 1747 (2007), resolution 1803 (2008), and resolution 1929 (2010).
+Recommendation 7 is applicable to all current and future successor resolutions to resolution 1718 (2006).
+At the time of issuance of this Interpretive Note (June 2017), the successor resolutions to resolution 1718 (2006) are: resolution 1874 (2009), resolution 2087 (2013), resolution 2094 (2013), resolution 2270 (2016), resolution 2321 (2016) and resolution 2356 (2017).

-- (d) when deciding whether or not to propose a designation, taking into account the criteria in Section E of this interpretive note.
-For proposals of designations, the competent authority of each country will apply the legal standard of its own legal system, taking into consideration human rights, respect for the rule of law, and in recognition of the rights of innocent third parties. - (e) when proposing names to the 1718 Sanctions Committee, pursuant to resolution 1718 (2006) and its successor resolutions, or to the 1737 Sanctions Committee, pursuant to resolution 1737 (2006) and its successor resolutions, providing as much detail as possible on: - (i) the proposed name, in particular, sufficient identifying information to allow for the accurate and positive identification of persons and entities; and - (ii) specific information supporting a determination that the person or entity meets the relevant criteria for designation (see Section E for the specific designation criteria of relevant Security Council resolutions). - (f) having procedures to be able, where necessary, to operate ex parte against a person or entity who has been identified and whose proposal for designation is being considered.
+- (c) having appropriate legal authority, and procedures or mechanisms, to collect or solicit as much information as possible from all relevant sources to identify persons and entities that, based on reasonable grounds, or a reasonable basis to suspect or believe, meet the criteria for designation in the relevant Security Council resolutions. - (d) when deciding whether or not to propose a designation, taking into account the criteria in Section E of this interpretive note.
+For proposals of designations, the competent authority of each country will apply the legal standard of its own legal system, taking into consideration human rights, respect for the rule of law, and in recognition of the rights of innocent third parties. - (e) when proposing names to the 1718 Sanctions Committee, pursuant to resolution 1718 (2006) and its successor resolutions, or to the Security Council, pursuant to resolution 2231 (2015) and any future successor resolutions, providing as much detail as possible on: - (i) the proposed name, in particular, sufficient identifying information to allow for the accurate and positive identification of persons and entities; and - (ii) specific information supporting a determination that the person or entity meets the relevant criteria for designation (see Section E for the specific designation criteria of relevant Security Council resolutions). - (f) having procedures to be able, where necessary, to operate ex parte against a person or entity who has been identified and whose proposal for designation is being considered.